 We don't know a whole lot about Oppo's upcoming smartwatch, except that the design is reminiscent of the Apple Watch.
 Rather than join the ocean of round smartwatches on the market, Oppo has opted for a square with rounded corners and edges.

 It won't be exactly like the Apple Watch, of course.
 It'll run different software, which could be Oppo's own creation or Wear OS (we don't know yet).
 It also has two physical clicky buttons on the right side, rather than a button and a crown.

 Pixel Watch / Pixel Time

-Rumours for a Pixel-branded watch ramped up this year after notorious leakster @evleaks tweeted he'd been told by a reliable source that the smartwatch would appear at Google's fall event alongside the Pixel 3 and Pixel 3 XL.
-It's not the first time rumours have surfaced regarding a Google-made smartwatch, after the company was expected to release two at the end of 2016, beginning of 2017, but they never materialised.
+Rumours for a Pixel-branded watch ramped up in 2018 after notorious leakster @evleaks tweeted he'd been told by a reliable source that the smartwatch would appear at Google's 2018 fall event alongside the Pixel 3 and Pixel 3 XL, though this never happened.